Tuesday, July 31, 2018

 Towards Longreach

-The Bash finished on Thursday and we left Big Red on Friday the 13th of July in convoy with the many thousands of other people returning to Birdsville.
+The Bash concluded on Thursday, and we left Big Red on Friday, July 13th, in convoy with many thousands of others returning to Birdsville.

-It was much slower exiting the "Bash" than when we arrived.
+It was much slower to exit the "Bash" than when we arrived.

-We could only imagine that the three access roads leaving Birdsville, would be choked with traffic and dust, with people either heading home or heading north to the Bedourie camel races that were being held the following day.
+We could only imagine that the three access roads leaving Birdsville would be congested with traffic and dust, with people either heading home or northward to the Bedourie camel races scheduled for the following day.

-With that in mind, I think our decision to stick around for another three days and camp again south of town was a wise move.
-It also gave us ample time to wash and clean the interior of the van.
-It was almost impossible to keep the dust at bay while we were camped out at Big Red.
+Considering this, our decision to stay for another three days and camp again south of town proved to be a wise choice.
+It also gave us plenty of time to wash and clean the van's interior.
+It was almost impossible to keep the dust at bay while camped at Big Red.

-Minimum temperatures have been very low here just like they were at the "Bash" Most mornings have been well below zero degrees, with the coldest at minus 3.1
+Minimum temperatures have been very low here as they were during the "Bash."
+Most mornings have been well below zero, with the coldest at -3.1°C.

-We left Birdsville on Monday 16th of July and by then there were just a few stragglers like us heading north towards Bedourie.
+We left Birdsville on Monday, 16th of July, and by then, only a few stragglers like us were heading north towards Bedourie.

-The corrugations were quite bad, but then we expected that this would be the case with the thousands who had already left.
+The corrugations were quite severe, but we expected that, given the thousands who had already left.

-On the very bad sections, we were actually driving in the bulldust on the outside of the road markers to escape them.
+In the worst sections, we actually drove through the bulldust outside the road markers to avoid the worst of it.

-We had intended to camp 319 km north of Birdsville at a spot we camped last year.
-It's close to Marion Downs Station and the creek has water and is part of the Georgina River system.
-We arrived there just after lunch but the flies were in plague proportions so we decided to remain in the car with the aircon going and drive the extra 64 km to Boulia.
+We had planned to camp 319 km north of Birdsville at a spot we had visited the previous year, near Marion Downs Station.
+The creek there has water and is part of the Georgina River system.
+We arrived just after lunch, but the flies were swarming in plague proportions, so we decided to stay in the car with the air conditioning on and drive the extra 64 km to Boulia.

-We last camped beside the Burke River just outside town six years ago and thought that would do us just nicely.
-You can imagine how surprised we were on our way out to the river as we passed over one hundred vans camped near the toilet facilities at the racecourse.
-We then realised that the camel races were on here this coming weekend.
+We last camped beside the Burke River just outside town six years ago and thought that would suffice.
+You can imagine our surprise when, on our way out to the river, we passed over more than a hundred vans camped near the toilets at the racecourse.
+We then realised that the camel races were happening here this weekend.

-We continued towards the river and while we didn't camp right on the river we found a lovely spot close by.
+We continued towards the river, and although we didn't camp right beside it, we found a lovely spot nearby.

 We enjoyed happy hour with a couple who invited us to sit around their campfire before heading back to cook dinner just after dusk.